 - Nimbus Capture

-Kicking off our list of awesome screen recording tools is Cloudapp, a visual communication tool for teams.
+Kicking off our list of awesome screen recording tools and software is Cloudapp, a visual communication tool for teams.
 Cloudapp has many fascinating features and is not a screen recorder.
 It combines video walkthroughs, GIF creations, webcam recordings, and screen capture into a well-packed communications software for businesses.

 Knowing how tough workplace collaboration can be, especially if your team members work remotely, Cloudapp has designed its app to make visual collaboration, a breeze.